trimstray/nginx-admins-handbook/doc/NGINX_BASICS.md

 | `https://example.com/foo/bar?do=test` | `/foo/bar?do=test` | `/foo/bar` |
 | `https://example.com/rfc2616-sec3.html#sec3.2` | `/rfc2616-sec3.html` | `/rfc2616-sec3.html` |

-Remember:

-  > Another way to repeat the location is to use the `proxy_pass` directive.

-Which is quite easy:
+Another way to repeat the location is to use the `proxy_pass` directive which is quite easy:

 ```nginx
 location /app/ {